 Whether you file your tax return on your own in the mail, through an accountant, or using tax preparation software, getting an acceptance from the IRS is easy.
 Your return is deemed "accepted" as soon as the IRS receives and processes it.
-If you're entitled to a refund, your tax return may be marked "approved" for purposes of releasing the funds.
+If your tax return is accepted, and if you're entitled to a refund, your tax return may be marked "approved" for purposes of releasing the funds.
 An acceptance from the IRS or an approval of a refund does not mean that your return will not be selected for audit.
 It is not uncommon for the IRS to audit tax returns going back three years or longer.
 Be assured, however, that the process is not as scary as it sounds.

 Other audits require more information, which necessitates an in-person interview.
 If an interview is required, the IRS conducts the interview either at your house, at a local IRS office or at your accountant's office.
 If you're a business owner and your business return is being audited, the interview may occur at your place of business.
 An IRS agent reviews your documentation and tax return with you and asks questions about certain items.

 Agents who conduct audits must follow protocols called Audit Techniques Guides.
 They are available at the IRS website for taxpayers to review.
 These guides can be helpful in providing you with an idea of how your audit will be conducted.